ova2/html5-client-side-validation-api-spec/README.md

 - data-csv-label
  - label which belongs to the validated value.
 It can be used in the validation message.
 See also csv.provider.label
 - data-csv-highlighter
- - script or JS function which highlightes the label of the invalid element and the element itself.
+ - JS object with two functions: highlight and unhighlight.
+These functions highlightes and unhighlightes the label of the invalid element and the element itself.
 Highlighting means e.g. that the label of the invalid element becomes red and the invalid element itself gets red borders.
 Any custom logic can be implemented.
 See also csv.provider.highlighter.

 ## Attributes on button / link
 All attributes are optional.